maxkrv/uchat/README.md

 Project uses migration to save db state amoung developers, triggers to change updated_at data, foreign keys to ensure security of provided data

-Here is the schema of the Uchat database:
+Here is the schema of the Cozy Chat database:

 ![UChat Database Schema](assets/uchat-db.png)